renjmindy/Twitter-Big-Data-Analyses/MindyTwitterAnalysis/readme.md

 ## Resposibilities

--  Behave as the project manager to set up the project scope for each individual involved
+-  Behaved as the project manager to set up the project scope for each individual involved
--  Play an integral role to leverage team members' efforts
+-  Played an integral role to leverage team members' efforts
--  Experiment cURL commands used to request specific tweets containing necessary information using Twitter API
+-  Experimented cURL commands used to request specific tweets containing necessary information using Twitter API
--  Make good use of Spark/Scala to collect information from tweets using Twitter API and Spark Streaming
+-  Made good use of Spark/Scala to collect information from tweets using Twitter API, Spark Streaming and SparkSQL
--  Develop SparkSQL codes used to create and execute queries related to our questions
+-  Developed SparkSQL codes used to create and execute queries related to our questions
--  Analyze twitter data to answer questions through data science technologies and frameworks
+-  Analyzed twitter data to answer questions through data science technologies and frameworks
--  Create Google slides for the presentation
+-  Created Google slides for the presentation
--  Practice Presentation
+-  Practiced Presentation

 ## Technologies

 - Apache Spark
-- Spark SQL
+- Spark Streaming/SparkSQL
 - YARN
 - HDFS and/or S3
 - Scala 2.12.10